-In a study that followed 1,169 non-diabetic men and women who had been hospitalized for a first heart attack, the people that reported eating chocolate had increased survival rate over the next 8 years than those that reported not eating chocolate.
-Also, those who ate more chocolate also tended to live longer on average.
-The researched controlled for several confounding factors, such as age, physical activity, smoking, and many other factors.
+In a study that followed 1,169 non-diabetic adults who had been hospitalized for a first heart attack, the people that reported eating chocolate had increased survival rate over the next 8 years than those that reported not eating chocolate.
+Also, those who ate more chocolate tended to live longer on average.
+The researchers controlled for several confounding factors, such as age, physical activity, smoking, and many other factors.
 Can we conclude that the consumption of chocolate caused the people to live longer?